 Like the wings of the birds, side hustles minimize the risks that we take every day in life by giving us a buffer should we lose our job.
 They can also help us retire earlier.

-Examples of side hustles include medical expert witness work, writing a book, real estate investing, or even writing a blog.
-All of these income producing endeavors can help produce income if job loss ever occurs.
-The more passive they are, the more they can also count as supplemental disability insurance if you are no longer able to work.
+All of these income producing endeavors can help produce income.
+The more passive they are, the more they can also count as supplemental disability insurance if we are no longer able to work.

 Diversification is Key